Automating your Sales Process

 Measuring Your Impact on Opportunity Pipelines

-One of the things that you see with our system is that the more you leverage a lot of the tools together, the more impactful your competing experience will be.
+One of the things you see with our system is that the more you leverage a lot of the tools together, the more impactful your competing experience will be.

 Multi-Touch Attribution (MTA): Use attribution models and conversion goals for holistic initiative reporting.